Zeph16/cpu-scheduler-sim/README.md

   It will simulate the whole timeline of process execution based on the given "job" or process list and give you a summary plus something resembling a Gantt chart.
 The summary is a table by default, but you can also pass the --minimal or -m flag to show a simpler summary.

 - This repository was made purely for educational purposes, so code optimization was NOT an intention.
 Speed and memory efficiency were exchanged for more declarative code at any place possible.
-- The code currently needs refactoring because I decided to change the way I approached the algorithms mid way while developing them.
-Pieces of code should be extracted as functions to be more declarative and redundant/unnecessary ones should be removed.
+- The code is more or less self documenting but I've added comments in key steps of the algo to aid non-rustaceans that want to look into the code.
+So don't be intimidated to go through the code (especially the [scheduler](https://github.com/Zeph16/cpu-scheduler-sim/blob/main/src/handler/mod.rs) function) and see how it's written!
-- As of now, the code for the **Round-Robin** policy is the most declaratively written algo out of the 4 available.
-The code for the others should be changed to be similarly more declarative as well, hopefully soon.
+- ~~As of now, the code for the **Round-Robin** policy is the most declaratively written algo out of the 4 available.
+The code for the others should be changed to be similarly more declarative as well, hopefully soon.~~ The algorithms for all policies are now meshed into one scheduler function, which follows even more declarative methods than before.

-### Sample execution
+### Sample Execution
 ```
 $ ./cpu-sim fifo --jobs 0:4,2:2,3:5 --minimal
 *** CPU Scheduling Policy: FIFO/FCFS - First Come First Serve ***